SheenaShahangian/CS601_HW1_Shahangian/README.md

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
 These include:
 * adding more than one video, more than one table, 4 pages to my site (instead of 3), including 18 external hyperlinks, including lots of extra paragraphs, and adding extra images on all pages.
 * hyperlinked images
-* using the section tag to create sections within a page that makes for more organized code.
+* using the section tag in multiple areas to create sections within a page that makes for more organized code.
 * using the header, main, footer, strong, and em tags to increase my website's accessibility for those who use screen readers and to ensure I was prioritizing sematic elements as much as possible.
 * use of figure and figcaption on my embedded videos, so I could provide credit to the videographers.
 * using the article tag to represent self-contained elements within my shop page, specifically for each print that can be purchased.
 * use of blockquotes on all pages (except the home page) to enhance the feeling and essence of what each page is about.
 * use of an aside element (on the home page) that spotlights the essence of what the paragraphs surrounding it are about, much like a pullquote would do in a magazine.
+* use of the aside element (on the elopements page) to list off the most popular elopement destinations I work at.
 * making the entire article for a shop item hyperlinked.
 * incorporating buttons throughout to make navigating through the website's content more clear.
 * use of additional imagery than the required amount to make each page visually appealing.